Factsheet: Assessment, support planning and review

 Managing your care

 Once we have agreed your support plan, your care can be set up in various ways.
-If you’re eligible for support and we are going to contribute toward the cost of your care, you can:
+If you’re eligible for support and we are going to pay towards the cost of your care, you can:

 - buy services yourself with a direct payment